 Threat Abatement Plan for predation by feral cats (Commonwealth of Australia) Establishes a national framework to guide and coordinate Australia's response to the impacts of feral cats on biodiversity.
 Identifies research, management and other actions needed to ensure long-term survival of native species and ecological communities affected by predation by feral cats.

-Feral Cats - DPIPWE website
+Feral Cats (DPIPWE)

 Feral Cats in Tasmania - Fact Sheet (DPIPWE) (281 KB)